-The scale uncertainties obtained here are significantly smaller than those derived in similar determinations, e.g. the HERAPDF analysis [50].
+The scale uncertainties obtained here are significantly smaller than those derived in similar determinations, e.g. the HERAPDF analysis [55].
 This arises mostly because in this analysis only jet datasets at high Q^2 were used.
 Owing to the treatment of the cross-section scale uncertainty as fully correlated across all phase-space regions, the inclusion of low- Q^2 data leads to an increased uncertainty on $\alpha_s(M_Z^2)$.

 An alternative approach for the treatment of scale uncertainties was investigated.
 In this case, the scale uncertainties on the jet contribution5 were calculated under the assumption that the cross-section uncertainty due to the scale variation was half-correlated and half-uncorrelated between bins and datasets.
 This was motivated by the fact that, while the scale dependence of neighbouring phase-space bins is certainly very strongly correlated, the scale dependence of bins far away from each other in phase space, or for different final states, can be much less correlated or even anti-correlated.
-Such a half-correlated and half-uncorrelated approach has been used in previous analyses [9, 37].